 The Holocaust and Genocide Research Partnership (HGRP) is a research and public engagement consortium that comprises the pre-eminent collection of Holocaust-era documentation in Britain and a leading higher education institution: The Wiener Holocaust Library and the Holocaust Research Institute at Royal Holloway, University of London.

-By bringing together scholars, educators and cultural practitioners together into an unprecedented powerhouse of research-led advocacy and learning, it aims to to ensure that public knowledge of the Holocaust and genocide is shaped by expert knowledge and survivors’ voices.
+The HGRP aims to be the leading voice in the United Kingdom for research-led public engagement, education, and heritage practice about the history and memory of the Holocaust and genocide.
+It brings together scholars, educators and cultural practitioners in an unprecedented powerhouse of research-led public learning and understanding.
+It aims to build a dynamic and culturally inclusive research vision to ensure that public knowledge of the Holocaust and genocide is shaped by expert knowledge and survivors’ voices.

-To achieve its mission, the HGRP will bridge the ever-widening gap between dynamic, interdisciplinary scholarship on the Holocaust and other genocides and public knowledge of these events through a series of local and national collaborative research-led activities, such as research projects, co-curated exhibitions, public events, seminars, conferences, research workshops, publications, and visiting fellowships.
+To achieve its mission, the HGRP will bridge the ever-widening gap between dynamic, interdisciplinary scholarship on the Holocaust and other genocides and public knowledge of these events through a series of collaborative research-led activities such as research projects, co-curated exhibitions, public events, seminars, conferences, research workshops, publications, and visiting fellowships

 How will we do this?

 The HGRP will deliver its mission through the following activities: